Observability Dashboard

 Viewing the ACW Data

 The ACW (After Call Work) graph helps track how much time agents spend on post-call tasks each month, showing the average duration across all calls.
 ACW refers to the time an agent spends completing tasks after ending a customer call—such as writing notes, updating systems, or tagging the interaction.
-The average ACW duration is calculated by dividing the total ACW time for all calls by the number of calls handled during the selected period:
+The average ACW duration is calculated by dividing the total ACW time by the number of calls handled during the selected period:

-This graph allows you to compare performance between teams, skills, and individual agents, identify patterns or unusual changes in workload, and make informed decisions.
+This graph allows you to compare performance across teams, skills, and individual agents, identify patterns or unusual changes in workload, and make informed decisions.
 Additionally, it helps indicate whether there is an increase or decrease in ACW for a specific team, skill, or agent over time.
 For example, a rising line may indicate growing post-call workload, while a downward trend may suggest improved efficiency or process changes.

 The ACW graph is presented as a line graph, where the X-axis represents time in monthly intervals based on the selected date range, and the Y-axis shows the average ACW duration, typically measured in seconds or minutes.
 Each data point on the graph reflects the average ACW for that specific month.
 The graph includes interactive features such as hover-to-view exact values, dynamic updates based on applied filters and date range, and legends that display the selected filters for easy reference.